gruppe-i-co-design/paper/paper.md

 ![Schematic of elaborated design for linear cell sort](figures/linear-cell-sort/schematic.png){#fig:linear-cell-schematic width=95%}

-As we can see from the figure above, the size of the mega-mux turned out to be quite large, as a result of us having to use std_logic to make it work with generics.
+In @fig:linear-cell-schematic we can see that the size of the MUX turned out to be quite large.
+This was a result of us having to use `std_logic` to make it work with generics.

 ![Waveform diagram for linear cell sort](figures/linear-cell-sort/waveform.png){#fig:linear-cell-waveform width=95%}